vatesfr/xen-orchestra/doc/documentation.md

 So far, system/SSH user and password are **root**/**root**.
 Be smart, change the root password as soon as possible!

+#### Restart and update process in XOA

+You can restart XOA by going in XOA on SSH (or console) and type `service xo restart`.
+If it fails, try it twice.

+You can also update XOA with latest version with the integrated update script.
+This time, a `service xo update` do the job.

 ### Manual installation

 This installation is validated on a fresh Debian 7 (Wheezy) 64 bits.
 It should be almost the same on others dpkg systems.
 For RPMs based OS, it should be close, because most of our dependencies came from NPM and not the OS itself.